grame-cncm/faustdoc/src/workshops/2020-04-10-faust-juce.md

 Once again, `faustObject` here will be the polyphonic Faust object and `driver` will be used to pass the sampling rate and buffer size to the system.

-Don't forget the declare the corresponding empty classes at the beginning of the file:
+Don't forget to declare the corresponding empty classes at the beginning of the file:

 ```
 class FaustPolyEngine;